-For a family or group of friends looking for a more private mountain escape, The Bend House is the ideal retreat.
-The residence sits on a premier 165-acre tract adjoining Fort Lewis to the south and provides all of the comforts of your very own home away from home.
-Featuring 360-degree mountain views, private access to the Cowpasture River, and custom-built accommodations, guests will be able to relax fully into the country living experience.
-While meals are not included in your stay at The Bend, the house comes with a fully equipped kitchen for evenings spent cooking and grilling.
-The estate boasts a main house and guest house.
-The main house’s four cozy guestrooms are upscale and feature individual bathrooms, while the guesthouse offers additional lodging to accommodate larger groups.
+For a family or group looking for a more private mountain experience, The Bend House is the ideal retreat.
+The home sits on a premier 165-acre tract adjoining Fort Lewis to the south.
+Featuring 360-degree mountain views and custom-built details, guests will be able to relax fully into the country living experience.
+While meals are not included with your stay at The Bend, the house comes with a fully equipped kitchen for evenings spent cooking and grilling.

-$400 per night for up to 4 guests, with each additional guest at $50/person
+Weekdays: $500 per night for up to 4 guests, with each additional guest at $50/person/night (Sun-Fri)

-The house comfortably sleeps up to 14 guests
+The house comfortably sleeps up to 12 guests.
+Holiday rates may vary.

 Rates subject to a 5.3% Virginia sales tax and a 4% lodging tax.